dantonnoriega/PubPol590-Sp15/Workshop 1/workshop_1.md

 - Complete 15 minute Intro to Git
 - Setting Up Git On Your Computer
 - Learn Basic Unix Directory Commands
-- Create A Local Repository Local Repository
+- Create A Local Repository And Push A Simple Text File
     - Make A Local Repository
+    - Create A Matching Online Repository
 - Pull Then Push A File To The Class Repository

 <!-- /MarkdownTOC -->